vegawidget/altair/README.md

   - [Field Guide to Python Issues](https://vegawidget.github.io/altair/articles/field-guide-python.html):
-    A place for “gotchas” and their workarounds.
+    A place for “gotchas” and their workarounds

   - [Field Guide to Rendering Charts](https://vegawidget.github.io/altair/articles/field-guide-rendering.html):
-    How to use the `vegawidget()` function to render charts as HTML.
+    How to use the `vegawidget()` function to render charts as HTML

 ## Acknowledgements